 What Can You Do?

 This is one of the recycling myths that you can bust by spending a few minutes to educate yourself.
-The more you understand the process, the better you’ll be able to recycle right and, more importantly, reduce the amount of waste you generate.
+The more you understand the process, the better you’ll be able to recycle right.
+Most importantly, work towards reducing the amount of waste you generate in the first place.

 I believe that understanding this topic is so important that I’ve devoted an entire post to the recycling process.
 I hope you’ll take a moment to read it and learn the details.